scriptbuzz/titanic_ml_multimodel/README.md

-# titanic_ml_multimodel
+# Yet Another Titanic ML Pipeline

-Deploy a pipeline to train multiple ML model and compare results.
+It seems that deploying an ML pipeline for the Titanic dataset is a right of passage into classic machine learning.
+So I decided to publish yet another notebook on the subject.
+The python code in this repo deploys a pipeline to train multiple ML model and compare results.